News and Events for Seniors

 - South East Edmonton Seniors Association: Online programming only

-- SouthWest Edmonton Seniors Association: In-person programming suspended, online programming available
+- SouthWest Edmonton Seniors Association: In-person programming suspended until 2021

-- Westend Seniors Activity Centre: In-person programming suspended, online programming available
+- Westend Seniors Activity Centre: Online programming only

 Other activities you can do from home